Tony’s Story – 8 months after his stroke

 So I could respond emotionally but not as far as sexual feelings are concerned.
 Also, I was told that probably by a year I would be fully recovered.
 I am just at 8 months and don’t feel I am any nearer walking well.
 I used to walk to my village and back, which was 3 miles there and back, and I can do it, but it takes a lot of concentration, and it feels like I cannot manage to walk properly, you can’t keep up that sort of concentration.

 As far as writing, because that has been a very big part of my life, I lost it completely, and seemed to have no interest in it whatsoever.
 I couldn’t raise interest.
-It was a pain even to write short emails.
+It was difficult to even to write short emails.
 So I got very behind.
 But suddenly one day I wanted to write my experience of the stroke and I sat down to write it.
 But it’s like the walking.
 I can do little things fine.
 But any major big job I find difficult.
 I guess it will come back, as it was promised I would fully recover.
 In terms of writing, I used to love writing poetry.
 It was never a task, and it never needed correction.
 And I could probably write poetry, but it wouldn’t be the same.
-It wells up and forms itself in me, but I haven’t had that at all since.
+It used to well up and form itself in me, but I haven’t had that at all since.

 My intuition, sometimes I think I’ve lost it, but then I went to a meditation course recently, and I was amazed what pours up from the unconscious still.
 Incredible.
 But no poetry so far.